 In the present case, the plaintiff was lucky to have escaped without sustaining more serious injuries.
 Arguably though, he was also lucky to have his damages reduced by only 10 per cent, given the starting point under section 95(1) of the Wrongs Act is for the courts to presume contributory negligence exists in cases involving intoxicated plaintiffs, unless the plaintiff can satisfy the court of a good reason why that should not be the case.
 The legislative effect of section 95(1) may, of course, be a drag for plaintiffs to comply with, though it nevertheless is reflective of public policy that plaintiffs need be aware of when bringing such personal injury claims.

 Injured in a motor vehicle accident?
-Call our team at BAL Lawyers.
+Contact our Litigation & Dispute Resolution team at BAL Lawyers.